japila-books/unity-catalog-internals/docs/server/TableService.md

 # TableService

-`TableService` is a Unity Catalog API service that [UnityCatalogServer](UnityCatalogServer.md) uses to handle HTTP requests at `/api/2.1/unity-catalog/tables` URL.
+`TableService` is an API service that [UnityCatalogServer](UnityCatalogServer.md) uses to handle HTTP requests at `/api/2.1/unity-catalog/tables` URL.

 Method | URL | Handler | Params
 -|-|-|-